ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/nlp-hugging-face/pytorch-nlp-hf.md

 2) neutral 0.2287
 3) positive 0.0477
 ```
+In addition to the classification output from the model, you can now see the execution time for the different operators.

 You can experiment with the [BFloat16 floating-point number format](/install-guides/pytorch.md#bfloat16-floating-point-number-format) and [Transparent huge pages](/install-guides/pytorch.md#transparent-huge-pages) settings with PyTorch and see how that impacts the performance of your model.

+You have successfully run an profiled a sentiment analysis NLP model from Hugging Face on your Arm machine.
+You can explore running other models and use cases just as easily.